tttapa/Control-Surface/doxygen/pages/FAQ.md

 adding any new features, and I no longer offer support for it.
-For new projects, you should always use Control Surface, it is actively being developed, features are added, bugs are fixed, and I offer support for it on the Arduino forum and in the GitHub issues.
+For new projects, you should always use Control Surface, it is actively being developed, features are added, bugs are fixed, and I offer support for it on the Arduino forum and on GitHub.

 The main difference between the two libraries is that Control Surface has much more features.
 MIDI Controller has everything you need for a working MIDI